Robinson v. Shell Oil Co.: Facts

 The case involved a former Shell employee, Charles T. Robinson, who claimed Shell Oil Company fired him from his sales job because he is black.
 While his race discrimination lawsuit was pending, Robinson applied for a job with another company who contacted Shell seeking a reference.
 Shell gave Robinson an unfavourable rating and said it would not rehire him.
 The Equal Employment Opportunity Commission submitted a "friend of the court" brief, saying that if former employees were not protected, they "would be chilled from taking action to report or oppose discrimination."
 Under §704(a) of Title VII of the Civil Rights Act of 1964 it is unlawful "for an employer to discriminate against any of his employees or applicants for employment" who have availed themselves of Title VII's protections.
 The company claimed that because Robinson was now a former employee, because they fired him, he was no longer protected.

 Judgment

 The Court agreed with the view expressed by the EEOC.
-Thomas J wrote for the court, "EEOC quite persuasively maintains that it would be destructive to [the purposes of anti-bias law] for an employer to be able to retaliate with impunity."
+Justice Thomas wrote for the court, "EEOC quite persuasively maintains that it would be destructive to [the purposes of anti-bias law] for an employer to be able to retaliate with impunity."